afane/afane/README.md

 📍 Current Location: New York, NY, USA

 ## Professional Milestones:
-🚀 Fordham University: As a Graduate Researcher, I've authored papers on optimizing lead testing in NYC and selecting the right classifier for imbalanced datasets, shedding light on critical health and machine learning challenges.
+🚀 Fordham University: As a Machine Learning Researcher, I've authored papers on optimizing lead testing in NYC and selecting the right classifier for imbalanced datasets, shedding light on critical health and machine learning challenges.

-💡 Internships: From building ETL data pipelines at ADIAS Mauritania to driving CO2 emissions reduction projects at VEIC, Vermont, my intern journey has been rich and varied.

 Languages: Python, SQL, R, Bash - The pillars of my coding universe.